jethornton/flexgui/docs_flex/source/spindle.rst

    :widths: 30 30 40

 	**Control Function**, **Object Type**, **Object Name**
-	Spindle Override, QSlider, spindle_override_n_sl
+	Spindle Override, QSlider, spindle_override_s_sl

-The spindle speed override is set using a QSlider.
-The spindles are numbered 0-7 so replace the `n` with the number of the spindle you want to override.

 See the Status Labels above for spindle override status labels.

 Spindle Speed Presets
 ---------------------

 Each spindle can have QPushButtons configured to set a speed.
-Replace `nnn` with the speed you want the spindle to change to when you press the button.
+Replace `s` in the Object Name with the spindle number and the `nnn` with the speed you want the spindle to change to when you press the button.
+The default spindle is `0`.

 .. csv-table:: **Spindle Speed Presets**
    :width: 100%